toasted-nutbread/yomichan/README.md

     `{sentence}` | Sentence, quote, or phrase that the character appears in from the source content.
     `{url}` | Address of the web page in which the Kanji appeared in.

-When creating your model for Yomichan, *please make sure that you pick a unique field to be first*; fields that will contain `{expression}` or `{character}` are ideal candidates for this.
+When creating your model for Yomichan, *make sure that you pick a unique field to be first*; fields that will contain `{expression}` or `{character}` are ideal candidates for this.
 Anki does not allow duplicate flashcards to be added to a deck by default; it uses the first field in the model to check for duplicates.
 For example, if you have `{reading}` configured to be the first field in your model and <ruby>橋<rt>はし</rt></ruby> is already in your deck, you will not